-How to avoid COVID burnout
+How to avoid burnout

-The looming mental health crisis in our workplace
+The mental health crisis in our workplace

-I want life to be “normal” again.
+During COVID I want life to be “normal” again.
 Normal meaning; no more lockdowns, isolation, quarantine, social distancing, masks, daily death reports, closed shops, and separation from my loved ones.
 And what I really want is less stress and strain about things I can’t control.
 And I’m not alone.
 The pandemic has bought an unprecedented increase in people reporting mental health issues around stress, anxiety and depression – or COVID burnout.

 Collaborative Overload

-These longer hours come from an explosion of virtual meetings and emails, as Microsoft’s research shows.
+The longer hours come from an explosion of virtual meetings and emails, as Microsoft’s research shows.
 What used to be a 5-minute exchange at your desk is now a 30-minute full-on Zoom call.
 What could be a friendly banter in the kitchen is now a flurry of WhatsApp’s multi-tasking while you are on a video call (with the camera off, of course).
-Then add in some “forced fun” virtual coffees to suck up another hour.
+Then add in some virtual coffees to suck up another hour.

 Digital Overload

-That zoom fatigue is real.
+Zoom fatigue is real.
 Back-to-back zoom calls show high levels of stress-type brain waves.
 Humans are intensely social animals, so we are primed to watch body language, read facial expressions, and modify what we will say a split second based on these signals.
 Now the screen is a big filter cutting down the quality of these signals and requiring much more concentration.
 It’s mentally much more taxing and stressful.

-COVID Burnout is Uneven
+COVID Burnout was Uneven

 Mental Wellbeing is not a Personal Issue